wheelofheaven/wheelofheaven.io/content/en/intro/at-a-glance/the-foundation.md

 ---
 title: "The Foundation"
-description: "Explore a thought-provoking narrative that reveals the origins of life on Earth and our cosmic connections.
-Delve into the concepts of cosmic pluralism, ancestral wisdom, celestial beings, and interstellar procreation, as we contemplate the potential future of humanity as a space-faring civilization."
+description: "The Foundation delves into a conceptual framework that supports its narrative on the origins of life on Earth.
+It presents a cosmic pluralism viewpoint, suggesting that the vast universe likely harbors abundant sentient life, possibly in proximity to Earth.
+This section underpins the narrative that sentient life on Earth is part of a broader interstellar chain of civilizations, providing a cohesive foundation for the website's grand narrative and exploration of humanity's cosmic connections​​."
 menu:
   intro:
     parent: "at-a-glance"